 Whether you’re just out for a drive, taking a weekend road trip, or crossing the country, there’s nothing quite like hitting the open road in your car, truck, or RV.
 But that often means getting bugs on your vehicle’s exterior.
-Since dead insects as well as other debris such as tar and sap can be bad for your vehicle’s paint if left in place, today’s post focuses on the best bug removers for cars, trucks, and RVs.
+Since dead insects as well as other debris such as tar and sap can be bad for your vehicle’s paint if left in place, this post focuses on the best bug removers for cars, trucks, and RVs.

 What Are the Best Bug Removers for Cars, Trucks, and RVs?